What does an Addiction Counselor in Arizona do? What is Their Job Role?

 What Are the Job Duties and the Job Description?

-They provide support to people suffering from drug or alcohol dependence, as well as eating disorders or behavioral issues.
+Substance abuse counselors provide support to people suffering from drug or alcohol dependence, as well as eating disorders or behavioral issues.
 This person works with their clients, teaching them how to modify their behavior and ultimately learn to cope with addiction dependencies.

 What your counseling job will look like depends on the certification level you obtain before starting your career.
 A technician, for example functions as a support staff, while a LISAC may choose to open their own practice.

-All counselors can expect to assess clients' addictions and behaviors, as well as any other underlying mental health issues.
+All Substance abuse counselors can expect to assess clients' addictions and behaviors, as well as any other underlying mental health issues.
 From there, the licensed will develop a plan of action aimed at benefitting not only the client, but their family, friends, and employer.